-This prospectus is part of a Registration Statement on Form S-1 (as amended from time to time, the "Registration Statement"), pursuant to which Tumim may offer and sell the Shares in a number of different ways and at varying prices, including through public or private transactions at prevailing market prices, at prices related to prevailing market prices, or at privately negotiated prices from time to time in one or more offerings as described in this prospectus.
+This prospectus is part of a Registration Statement on Form S-1 pursuant to which Tumim may offer and sell the Shares in a number of different ways and at varying prices, including through public or private transactions at prevailing market prices, at prices related to prevailing market prices, or at privately negotiated prices from time to time in one or more offerings as described in this prospectus.
 We will not receive any of the proceeds from such sales of our Common Stock by Tumim.
 Tumim will pay or assume discounts, commissions, fees of underwriters, selling brokers, dealer managers or similar expenses, if any, incurred for the sale of the Shares.
 We will pay the expenses (except brokerage fees and commissions and similar expenses) incurred in registering the Shares, including legal and accounting fees.
 See the section of this prospectus titled "Plan of Distribution."